Rajpratik71/zfs_wiki/Ubuntu-16.04-Root-on-ZFS.md

 ## Step 2: Disk Formatting

-2.1  If you are re-using any disks which were previously in an MD array, zero the MD superblock now to avoid corruption if MD were to try to assemble the old array.
+2.1  If you are re-using a disk, clear it as necessary:

+    If the disk was previously used in an MD array, zero the superblock:
     # mdadm --zero-superblock --force /dev/disk/by-id/scsi-SATA_disk1

+    Clear the partition table:
+    # sgdisk --zap /dev/disk/by-id/scsi-SATA_disk1

 2.2  Partition your disk: